emory-cs-infovis-master/scrollytelling/README.md

 document.getElementById("backward-button").addEventListener("click", backwardClicked);
 ```

 When you go and click these buttons now nothing will change visually but you should see in the inspector that the classes of the relevant verses and lines are being updated.
-Now we we need to go and define some css classes so that this change in class is reflected visually:
+Now we we need to go and define some css classes so that this change in class is reflected visually.
+So let's change the font weight and color for the active verses and lines:

 ```css
 .active-verse {